haomingchan0811/Fake-News-Challenge/README.md

 # Fake-News-Challenge
 Codes and related materials of the FNC contest

-This respitory is for personal use only.
+This repository is for personal use only.